FORTEO- teriparatide injection, solution

 2.1 Recommended Dosage

-The recommended dosage is 20 mcg given subcutaneously once a day.
+The recommended dosage is 20 mcg per dose given subcutaneously once a day.
 Instruct patients to take supplemental calcium and vitamin D if daily dietary intake is inadequate.

 2.2 Administration Instructions